University-of-Gondar-Ethiopia/EMR-eAPTS-mediator/README.md

 ## Features

 - Endpoint to retrieve patient information from EMR system
-- Endpoint to schedule appointments in the eAPTS system
 - Data transformation and mapping between EMR and eAPTS formats
 - Error handling and logging mechanisms